 - Internet access

-Breakfast is served buffet-style from 8am every day, with a choice of juices, local pastries, coffee and Bahian specialities such as cooked cheese with honey or tapioca pancakes.
+The buffet-style Breakfast includes a healthy selection of cold meats, fruit, cereals, yoghurts and scrambled eggs, plus Bahian specialties such as cooked cheese with honey or tapioca pancakes.

 - Room service